Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Update OVA to latest Version
 ============================

-If you want to update your Appliance to the newest release without deploying a new template the best solution is covered :ref:`here <upgrade_graylog_omnibus>`.
+You can update your Appliance to the :ref:`newest release <upgrade_graylog_omnibus>` without deploying a new template.

 Production readiness
 ====================